Introduction to Security, Intelligence and Terrorism Studies

 A large portion of your studies will be managed by you, meaning that you will be in control of the direction and pace of your work.
 Finally, you will also be assigned a personal tutor who will be on hand to help you with all aspects of your studies.

 Assessments will be an important part of your academic journey.
 They will help you to refine crucial skills that you can transfer into your career, as well as give you an indication of which areas you need to improve on.
-You will be assessed through a variety of methods, such as essays, presentations, podcasts and portfolios.
-Your module assessments will allow you to take on board any feedback prior to taking your final exam.
+You will be assessed through a variety of methods, such as essays, presentations, podcasts, literature reviews, and portfolios.
+You will get feedback for each module as you progress, prior to taking your final assessment.

 BE A PART OF A CREATIVE, SUPPORTIVE COMMUNITY